ua-i2cat/gst-unity-bridge/README.md

   - **Left**, **Top**, **Right**, **Bottom**: Amount to crop from each edge, from 0.0 (no crop) to 1.0 (full crop, no image is displayed)

+### Debug Output

+  - **Enabled**: Enable to write debug output to the Unity Editor Console, LogCat on Android or gub.txt on a Standalone player.
+  - **GStreamerDebugString**: Comma-separated list of categories and log levels as used with the GST_DEBUG environment variable.
+Setting to '2' is normally enough.
+Leave empty to disable GStreamer debug output.

 ## 2. Building the native plugin
 It is easier to use the prebuilt binaries included in the test project.
 However, should you need to build your own native plugin, use these instructions.